MichaelCurrin/meditation-app/README.md

 Instead of a pre-recorded guided meditation, you can create your own custom one.
 It is interactive, so the AI gives you a scene and choices and you pick an option, like a text-based adventure video game.

+To keep your journey and what your share private, configure the app to use a local LLM like Ollama.
+See OpenAI-related options [here](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/artificial-intelligence/llm-api-urls.html).

 ## License

 Released under [MIT](/LICENSE) by [@MichaelCurrin](https://github.com/MichaelCurrin).